 Even though medical exams aren't needed for this type of insurance, there is a chance an insurer could reject your application.

 "There are illness that the proposed insured may be battling that would preclude them from securing insurance.
 Some insurers will not insure someone who is currently in a nursing home or hospital," Reeves said.

 In this case, you'll want to see if you can get final expense coverage with a graded death benefit.

-It can be difficult for people over the age of 80 or those who have a serious medical condition such as AIDS or cancer to get final expense insurance.
+People over the age of 80 or those with serious medical conditions like AIDS or cancer may have trouble getting final expense insurance.
 If you need this type of insurance, you may want to consider getting a graded benefit policy.